Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Dr Royle is currently a Research Statistician at the U.S. Geological Survey's Patuxent Wildlife Research Center.
+Dr Royle is a Senior Scientist and Research Statistician at the U.S. Geological Survey's Patuxent Wildlife Research Center.
 His research is focused on the application of probability and statistics to ecological problems, especially those related to animal sampling and demographic modeling.
 Much of his research over the last 10 years has been devoted to the development of methods illustrated in our new book.
 He has authored or coauthored more than 100 journal articles, and co-authored the books Spatial Capture Recapture, Hierarchical Modeling and Inference in Ecology and Occupancy Estimation and Modeling: Inferring Patterns and Dynamics of Species Occurrence, all published by Academic Press.

 Research Statistician, U.S. Geological Survey, Patuxent Wildlife Research Center, Laurel, MD, USA

 USGS Florida Integrated Science Center and Department of Statistics, University of Florida, Gainesville, FL , USA